polterguy/phosphorusfive/FAQ.md

 You don't.
 For legal reasons I cannot accept patches to Phosphorus Five.
 You can fork it, submit a bug report, tap into its plugin architecture, and probably change any aspect of it without rendering your code incompatible - But I cannot accept patches to it.
-Sorry.
-If you can accurately describe your problem though, preferably with a simple to use reproducible, I would love to help you out.
+If you can accurately describe your problem, preferably with a simple to use reproducible, I would love to help you out.
 I also deeply appreciate suggestions.

 ### Where do I find the changes document?